About Noam Omer

 Completed the "Midrashah School of Art" in Beth Berl, with distinction

-2015 - "Enclosed in His world", Triangle Art Space, Tel Aviv, Curator Sari Golan
+2015 - "Enclosed in His world", Triangle Art Space, Tel Aviv, Israel, Curator Sari Golan

-2014 - "Under the Pillow", Ramat-Gan Museum for Israeli Art, Curator, Ayelet HaShachar Cohen
+2014 - "Under the Pillow", Ramat-Gan Museum for Israeli Art, Israel, Curator, Ayelet HaShachar Cohen

 2011 - "Lucian and I", Kayma Gallery, Tel-Aviv, Curator Philip Brandes